 Students in the program are prepared with knowledge and skills to work in a number of animal health fields.
 While most LVT’s are employed in private veterinary practices, other employment opportunities include animal shelters, stables or reproductive facilities, zoos or wildlife facilities, pharmaceutical sales, the military, and homeland security.
 While the goal of most LVT’s is to promote animal health, some contribute to human health as well through biomedical research activities by working in laboratory facilities where they assist veterinarians and other scientists in medically-related fields such as gene therapy, cancer research, and cloning.

 Applications will be accepted starting April 1, and the application deadline is May 31.
 Applications can be obtained by attending one of several informational meetings.
-See link on the home page to register for an information session.
-If extenuating circumstances, such as distance, prohibit attendance, please contact the Director of Veterinary Technology, or the Facilitator for Health Sciences Programs, or the Program Administrative Assistant (see links under Faculty) to receive additional information and an application packet.
+See link on the home page to register for an information session or by viewing our online information session.

-Prior to the application deadline, applicants must have 1) completed all prerequisite course work with at least a “C” in each course, 2) gained at least 40 hours of veterinary supervised clinical experience, and 3) taken and passed ONE of the following exams with the minimum required score: the HOBET exam (>70%), OR SAT (> 1050 verbal/math composite, OR ACT (> 24 verbal/math composite).
+Prior to the application deadline, applicants must have 1) completed all prerequisite course work with at least a “C” in each course, 2) gained at least 40 hours of veterinary supervised clinical experience, and 3) taken and passed ONE of the following exams with the minimum required score: the TEAS V exam (>70%), OR SAT (> 1050 verbal/math composite, OR ACT (> 24 verbal/math average).
+All international students must have passed all sections of TOEFL.
 Refer to the “Admission Criteria” link for more information.
 Basis for acceptance into the program includes total GPA (a GPA greater than 2.5 is strongly recommended), completion of general education courses, letters of recommendation, additional veterinary supervised experiences, general animal experiences, and community and/or military service.
 Top applicants will be selected for an interview with the Selection Committee.

 The Veterinary Technology Program was approved by the Texas Higher Education Coordinating Board on January 29, 2010 and the Southern Association of Colleges and Schools (SACS) on May 6, 2010, and accepted its first class Fall 2010.